Hawkynt/Randomizer/Readme.md

       print "\n";
       ```

-    * **macOS**: macOS provides access to high-quality random numbers through the [`SecRandomCopyBytes`](https://developer.apple.com/documentation/security/1399291-secrandomcopybytes?language=objc) function in the Security framework.
+    * **macOS** provides access to high-quality random numbers through the [`SecRandomCopyBytes`](https://developer.apple.com/documentation/security/1399291-secrandomcopybytes?language=objc) function in the Security framework.

       Here’s an example in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), using the OS-function to generate a 64-Bit number: